thisyearnofear/agnej/docs/MOBILE_FEATURES.md

 - Add tutorial overlay on first play
 - Implement swipe gestures for camera rotation
 - Add sound effects for audio feedback

-## Files Modified

-1. **`src/components/Game.tsx`**
-   - Added `dragIndicator` state
-   - Enhanced `handleInputStart` with visual highlight + haptic
-   - Enhanced `handleInputMove` with drag indicator calculation
-   - Enhanced `handleInputEnd` with cleanup + release haptic
-   - Added drag indicator overlay JSX

-## Testing Recommendations

-### Mobile Device Testing
-1. Open game on actual mobile device
-2. Tap a block → Should glow green + vibrate
-3. Drag finger → Should see green arrow following
-4. Check arrow points in drag direction
-5. Verify power percentage updates
-6. Release → Should vibrate stronger + block moves
-7. Confirm all visual elements clear after release

-### Accessibility
-- Works on devices without vibration support (graceful degradation)
-- Visual feedback works independently of haptic
-- High contrast green arrow visible in all lighting

-## Conclusion

-The mobile gameplay is now **significantly more intuitive and responsive**.
-Users will have no problem understanding how to move blocks, and the visual/haptic feedback makes the experience feel polished and professional.

-**Ease of Use Rating:**
-- **Before**: 5/10 (functional but confusing)
-- **After**: 9/10 (intuitive with clear feedback)

-The only remaining improvements would be camera controls and potentially larger touch targets, but the core block-moving mechanic is now very user-friendly on mobile! 🎮📱